Computing Science BSc (Hons)

 Careers and opportunities

-This varied industry means you can expand into a number of specialist areas.
-Possible career paths include Mobile and Software Application Development, Video Game Design, Database Administration, Web Development, Network and Computer Systems Administration and IT Security.
+This varied industry means you can expand into several specialist areas.
+Possible career paths include Mobile and Software Application Development, Video Game Designing, Database Administration, Web Development, Network and Computer Systems Administration and IT Security.

 How to apply